angelofallars/treefetch/README.md

 # 🌳 `treefetch`

 A lightning-fast minimalist system fetch tool made in Rust.
+Even faster than pfetch.
 Made to practice my new Rust skills 🦀.

 A great pair for [cbonsai](https://gitlab.com/jallbrit/cbonsai), to help you get upvotes on your Linux rice.